Infinite Dimensional Multifractal Analysis of the Wiener measure: Generalized Frostman Lemma and mass distribution principle

 As proved by Sion-Sjerve \cite{sion1962approximation} (see also \cite{larman1974}), this condition is satisfied by $\sigma $-compact spaces.
 Notice that the space $C^0([0,1])$ of continuous functions defined on the interval $[0,1]$ is not $\sigma$-compact.
 But for any $0<\beta<1$, the space $C^\beta([0,1])$ of $\beta$-H\"{o}lder continuous functions (thus their union as well) is a $\sigma$-compact subspace of $C^0([0,1])$.
 The Wiener measure describing the Brownian motion is supported by such spaces $C^\beta([0,1])$ (with $\beta <1/2$), to which our Frostman Lemma applies.
-Also recall that a subset $A \subset X $ is called \emph{analytic} when it is the continuous image of a Borel $B$ subset of some Polish space $Y$, i.e. there exist a continuous map \( f : B \to X \) such that \( A = f(B) \).
+Also recall that a subset $A \subset X $ is called \emph{analytic} when it is the continuous image of a Borel subset $B$ of some Polish space $Y$, i.e. there exist a continuous map \( f : B \to X \) such that \( A = f(B) \).
 In particular, it is well known that every Borel set of a separable metric space is analytic.
 See \cite{krantz2008geometric,kechris2012classical,rogers1998hausdorff} for Suslin's theory of analytic sets.

-Let us state and prove Frostman Lemma. \begin{theo}[Frostman Lemma] Let $(X,d)$ be a separable metric space and $h$ a Hausdorff function satisfying the increasing sets lemma on $X$.
-If an analytic set $A$ satisfies $\mathcal H^h(A)>0$, then there exist a compact set $K\subset A$, a probability Borel measure $\mu$ supported on $K$, and a constant $C\in(0,\infty)$ such that
+Let us state and prove Frostman Lemma. \begin{theo}[Frostman Lemma for a gauge $h$ on a metric space] Let $(X,d)$ be a separable metric space and let $h:[0,\infty)\to[0,\infty)$ be a Hausdorff function (continuous, increasing, $h(0)=0$) such that the increasing sets lemma holds on $X$.
+If $A\subset X$ is analytic and $\mathcal H^h(A)>0$, then there exist a compact set $K\subset A$, a Borel probability measure $\mu$ supported on $K$, and a constant $C\in(0,\infty)$ such that

 \end{theo}